MolSSI/reference_handler/README.md

 tools that do not always get cited, as a typical citable scientific article might not exist.
-Although new mechanisms for more directly citing software have been recently created (i.e. Zenodo), they have not gained widespread use in the community of users.
-Therefore many software developers feel forced to publish one or more papers on the software, adding more work and introducing a considerable delay.
+Although new mechanisms for more directly citing software have been recently created (i.e. Zenodo), they have not gained widespread use in the community of computational molecular science.
+Therefore, many software developers feel forced to publish one or more papers on the software, adding more work and introducing a considerable delay.

 Method and model developers face a similar problem.
-For instance, consider force field developers who refine their parameters over time, creating a new version of the force field on each iteration.
-The correct references can only be determined by looking at the molecule and the parameters.

-From the user point of view, it might be very time consuming to go find the correct references for all software, model or methods used in a research work.
-This problem is exponentially exacerbated in work that involves complex workflows running hundreds of different software components.
+Consider for instance a molecular dynamics practitioner who needs to develop a new force field using specialized quantum mechanical calculation.
+The practitioner might not be fully familiar with the correct references to use for the quantum mechanical software and methods.
+To correctly include the references, the model developer might spend a considerable amount of time finding out which papers to cite.
+This problem is exponentially exacerbated in work that involves complex workflows running hundreds of different software components that might involve different areas of computational science.

 ## Goal